jshtok/RepMet/README.md

 `python ./experiments/fpn_end2end_train_test.py --cfg=./experiments/cfgs/resnet_v1_101_voc0712_trainval_fpn_dcn_oneshot_end2end_ohem_8.yaml`

 The dataset for the training is defined in the DATASET section of the configuration .yaml file.
+The code can use multiple GPUs.
+List of their ordinals is given in the 'gpus' argument in the `.yaml` file.

 ## Options and features of this code package
 Please refer to the `parse_args()` routine in the  `few_shot_benchmark.py` for explanation on the various options available for execution.